ATO Interest Charges Are Now Non-Deductible: What Your Business Needs to Know

 - Your out-of-pocket cost remains the full $5,000

-That’s a 25% increase in cost due to lost deductibility.
+That is a 25% increase in the effective cost due to lost deductibility.

 What Trinity Accounting Practice Recommends

-To help our clients stay ahead of this change, we recommend:
+To help our clients stay ahead of this change, we recommend the following strategies:

 If you need to delay any payment, avoid doing it with the ATO.
-The consequences are now costlier.
+The consequences are now costlier than ever given the lost deductibility.

-If you can’t pay a tax debt in full, arrange an ATO payment plan as early as possible.
-This may reduce GIC accrual.
+If you cannot pay a tax debt in full, arrange a payment plan with the ATO as early as possible.
+This may reduce the GIC that accrues on the outstanding balance.

 Exceptions or Special Cases